objektwerks/kotlin/README.md

 Collections
 -----------
 >Kotlin collections are **not** like Scala collections.
-They mimic Java collections.
+Instead, they tend to mimic Java collections.

 Coroutines
 ----------